-TITLE: (b)(d)
+TITLE:

-GS-11, ^{(b)(e)}
+GS-11, (b)(6)

 Benefit Payments Division, Office of Benefits Administration

 INVESTIGATION

-NUMBER: 16-0003-1
+NUMBER: 16-0003-I

 TYPE OF

 INVESTIGATION: Title 5 C.F.R. § 2635.101 - Standards of Ethical Conduct

 INVESTIGATOR: William L. Owens, Chief of Staff

 SUBJECT: Final Investigative Report

 Summary

-This investigation was based on allegations that

-Benefit Payments Division, Office of Benefits Administration, participated in a scheme to provide a forged and falsified employment verification form, required by the IRS, for [9](6) (10), former PBGC OIG employee in connection with [9](6) apartment lease.
-[9](6) is a tenant who needs to annually recertify [9](6) employment information as [9](6) apartment manager receives an IRS tax incentive for offering reduced cost rent to low income individuals.
+This investigation was based on allegations that Benefit Payments Division, Office of Benefits Administration, participated in a scheme to provide a forged and falsified employment verification form, required by the IRS, for former PBGC OIG employee in connection with apartment lease.
+The provided is a tenant who needs to annually recertify employment information as apartment manager receives an IRS tax incentive for offering reduced cost rent to low income individuals.

-We found no evidence that we participated in preparing or submitting the forged employment verification form.
-However, we found reasonable grounds to conclude that engaged in conduct that created the appearance that we participated in its preparation.
-Specifically, when the apartment management first contacted we by email about the verification form, we replied to them that we will get the form completed and back to [them] today" instead of advising them we was not the correct point of contact for employment verification.
+We found no evidence that participated in preparing or submitting the forged employment verification form.
+However, we found reasonable grounds to conclude that engaged in conduct that created the appearance that participated in its preparation.
+Specifically, when the apartment management first contacted by email about the verification form, replied to them that will get the form completed and back to [them] today" instead of advising them was not the correct point of contact for employment verification.